nachocab/clickme/README.md

 ## Loading a visualization template
 A visualization template is an Rmd file with embedded javascript or CoffeeScript code.
 It is populated with an R data.frame.
-It specifies how this data.frame should be prepared and the default opts (width, height, etc.)
-Templates are the backbone behind clickme, they can use any javascript library, although I have only tested D3 so far.
-Once you make a visualization you like to use you can share it [here](linkto clickme_templates)
+It specifies how this data.frame should be prepared and the default opts (width, height, etc.) ractives are the backbone behind clickme, they can use any javascript library, although I have only tested D3 so far.
+Once you make a visualization you like to use you can share it [here](linkto clickme_ractives)
-The templates that come by default are in D3
+The ractives that come by default are in D3

 ## Creating a visualization template
 Converting data.frames to JSON is ideal because it means you can refer to each column by name, irrespective of the order.
 This isn't true for CSV files, where each column has a number.